 - a.
-Deputy Vice-Chancellor or nominee (Committee Chair); - b. a professional staff member (HEO7 or higher) appointed by the Vice-Chancellor and Chief Executive Officer (or nominee); - c. three members of the full-time academic staff (Level C or higher) each from a different School, at least one of whom is a Head of School; - d. a member of the local community (who shall not be a current or former University Representative); and - e.
-Director UNE Residential System, or Head of College. - (57) The Office of the Chief Legal and Governance Officer will provide secretarial support. - (58) At least one member of the Committee must have legal qualifications. - (59) In the event that a member of the Student Conduct Appeals Committee has been involved in the initial investigation or determination of the case, the Committee Chair will co-opt one of the alternate members for the appeal.
+Deputy Vice-Chancellor or nominee (Committee Chair); - b. a professional staff member (HEO7 or higher) appointed by the Vice-Chancellor and Chief Executive Officer (or nominee); - c. three members of the full-time Academic staff (Level C or higher) each from a different School, at least one of whom is a Head of School; - d. a member of the local community (who shall not be a current or former University Representative); and - e.
+Director UNE Residential System or a Head of College. - (57) The Director Governance and University Secretary (or nominee) will provide secretarial support. - (58) At least one member of the Committee must have legal qualifications. - (59) In the event that a member of the Student Conduct Appeals Committee has been involved in the initial investigation or determination of the case, the Committee Chair will co-opt one of the alternate members for the appeal.